-Rainbow writing is a technique where you write words on a piece of paper using different colors of ink.
-The different colors help readability, since each color stands out and helps show the difference between words or objects.
+Rainbow writing is a technique where you write letters or words on a piece of paper, and trace them using different colors of ink.
+This is a fun (and colorful) way to practice handwriting.

-– Rainbow writing is an effective tool for teaching kids about letters and numbers.
+– Rainbow writing is an effective tool for teaching kids about letters, words, and numbers.

 – Rainbow writing can be used to teach kids about colors and shapes.